CiscoDevNet/cloud-cml/documentation/AWS.md

 This section lists a couple of caveats and limitations when running CML in AWS.

-### AWS only

-At this point in time, the tooling **only supports AWS**.
-Support for other platforms like Azure and Google Cloud Platform is planned for future releases.

 ### Metal flavor needed

 As pointed out above, full functionality **requires a metal instance flavor** because only the AWS metal flavors provide support for the VMX CPU flag to run accelerated nested VMs.
+A limited set of platforms works on non-metal flavors and when using the `00-patch_vmx.sh` customization script.

 ### No software upgrade